cape-io/redux-history-sync/README.md

 Essentially, this module syncs browser history locations with a Redux store.
 If you are looking to read and write changes to the address bar via Redux this might be for you.

-This module is not intended to work with `react-router` or `history`.
+This module is intended to be the **only** module in your app that manages or touches window.history.

 So far the module is a result of a few hours of passionate programming.
 I'm giving it a 1.0 because it's used in production.
 But really it's alpha quality.
 I will give it full version bumps with breaking API changes.
 Also notice I haven't pushed the test directory yet! :-x

 ## Overall Principals

 * The browser forward/back buttons should result in Redux actions just like buttons on the page would.
-* This is the only module in your app to manage window.history integration.
 * Changes made to the url should be made via an action.
 * Each history event gets a unique key.
 * Location and related state is saved under a unique key in the store.